EndPointCorp/end-point-blog/2020/09/09/rclone-upload-to-cloud-from-cli.html.md

 ### The swiss army knife of storage

 Cloud storage providers like Google Drive are great solutions for storing files.
 You can upload your data and not worry about maintaining a separate system to host it, or all the security hassles that can bring.
-However, very few major cloud storage providers offer a command line interface or any other official way to upload without using their web interface or closed-source binary tools, if that.
+However, very few major cloud storage providers offer a command line interface or any other official way to upload without using their web interface or closed-source binary tools, if they even offer that.

 This obviously makes uploading files from servers difficult, but not impossible if you know the right tools.